FAQs - General

 You can read more about Fixed Price vs. Cost-Plus Contracts here:

-• What's the difference between a Building Quote and a Building Estimate?
+What's the difference between a Build Quote and a Build Estimate?

 A building estimate is a ballpark figure based on what you want to achieve e.g. you want to extend the back of the house into a open kitchen/living, renovate the front bedroom and add a pool.
 Estimates don’t require a builder to go away and calculate every material and fitting, but they do help you confirm if what you want is generally within your budget.
 Estimates are usually about a page long and don’t cost you anything as no detailed work or planning has been undertaken by the builder.